Do you think of yourself as a smart student?

 Or that you don’t perform up to expectations because of exam stress.

 It seems as if successful students are born smart.
 No matter what else is going on in their personal lives or extracurricular activities, they always get good grades.

 I was a straight-A student throughout my academic career, but I’ll be the first to declare that grades aren’t everything.
 Grades are only one part of your education.

-I’ve come to realise that successful students aren’t more intelligent than other students.
+I now realise that successful students aren’t necessarily more intelligent than other students.

-They are just more disciplined and focused, and they have developed winning habits.
+They’re just more disciplined and focused, and they’ve developed winning study habits.